Microfinance For Women Summary

 Plans for 2013

-Our goal for 2013 is to make an additional 100 women self -reliant by providing them with business training and small loans.
+Our goal for 2013 is to provide business training and new loans to an additional 100 women entrepreneurs.
 At this time we are raising funds to reach our goal.
 Please donate generously and give a gift of hope and economic independence to women and children impacted by HIV/AIDS in Zambia.